David W. McCombie III

 David graduated from Harvard Law School where he focused on corporate law & negotiation strategy, and also did extensive coursework in corporate finance at the Harvard Business School.
-His thesis, “Hispanic Private Equity: A Cultural Approach to Achieving Superior Investment Returns” was published in the Harvard Latino Law Review.
-He graduated Phi Beta Kappa from the University of Miami with a degree in Economics/Finance, where he was a Cuban American National Foundation Mas Scholar.
-He is also a licensed Florida attorney.
+He also graduated Phi Beta Kappa from the University of Miami with a degree in Economics/Finance and is a licensed Florida attorney.

 Jay S. Lipsey

 Jay S. Lipsey is a partner at McCombie Group.
-Jay serves his clients in a comprehensive and impartial fashion, bringing over 15 years of experience encompassing capital markets, corporate finance, and strategic consulting across a variety of industries.
+Jay brings nearly 20 years of experience encompassing corporate finance, real estate, and strategic consulting across a variety of industries.
 He started his career in the debt capital markets group of National City Bank (now part of PNC), where he syndicated bank loans on behalf of borrowers in the manufacturing, food and beverage, and aviation sectors.
 His team successfully marketed over $1.2 billion of bank loans, cementing their place as the most active middle market lender in the bank’s footprint.
 Jay was also an asset manager at D.B.
 Zwirn, a $4.0 billion hedge fund focused on second-lien loans for private equity sponsored transactions.
-At D.B.
-Zwirn, Jay analyzed businesses and acquisition opportunities the media, healthcare, and leisure industries.

 Jay places a high value on community engagement, and is involved in numerous charitable and civic initiatives both locally and nationally.
 He is co-founder of the James Madison Institute Young Leaders Council, and leads its South-Florida chapter.
 While in New York, Jay co-launched the Bnai Brith Real Estate Young Development Group and was instrumental in the establishment of the New York Private Equity Network’s (NYPEN) real estate division.
 He has been recognized by the Memphis Jewish Federation and the University of Pennsylvania Health System for distinguished community service.
-Jay graduated from the Wharton School at the University of Pennsylvania, with concentrations in finance and real estate, and is a member of MENSA.
+Jay graduated from the Wharton School at the University of Pennsylvania.